 04. Safety notes for UK clients and clinics

-- Choose trained providers: Laser parameters must suit ink colour and skin type.
-The NHS guidance highlights low scarring risk with modern systems and proper protocols.
+- Choose trained providers: Laser settings need to match both ink colour and skin type.
+The NHS guidance notes a low scarring risk with modern systems and proper protocols.

 - Safety governance: Clinics often appoint an LPA.
-We support this with our Laser Protection Adviser service plus free training and certification with every device.
+We support this through our Laser Protection Adviser service, along with free training and certification with every device.

 - Comfort and protection: Consider dedicated cooling such as the Cryo 6 and appropriate safety goggles.